betocantu93/ember-paper-mobile-autocomplete/README.md

 ### Index:

-- `itemHeight`: In order for the virtual scrolling to work smoothly, you must provide an itemHeight otherwise the view will flicker, this is a known downside for 60 fps scrolling, just make sure all your items have the same height, you can get this height by inspecting the dom in any browser with dev tools.
+- `itemHeight`: Integer, in order for the virtual scrolling to work smoothly, you must provide an itemHeight otherwise the view will flicker, this is a known downside for 60 fps scrolling, just make sure all your items have the same height, you can get this height by inspecting the dom in any browser with dev tools.

+-  `sortBy`: String (optional) you can provide a property name for the items to be sorted

 -  `onClose`: Function, you must provide a callback for closing or doing something when the user wants to close